 Worried about young people disclosing personal information online?
 This resource provides information on the key risks to disclosing personal information and when to disclose, as well as info on avoiding scams.
-Get tips on protecting personal information and check out our recommended resources.
+Read our tips on protecting personal information and check out our social media classroom activities to help you teach students about making educated choices when disclosing personal information online.

 This will help you to: